Investment and development opportunities

-If you are an investor, a stakeholder, a resident, a business or are just interested in discussing any of the opportunities listed below, please do get in contact with the Regeneration team by email using the 'Send a message to this service' tab found in the 'Contact' tab above.
+If you are an investor, a stakeholder, a resident, a business or are just interested in discussing any of the opportunities listed below, please do get in contact with the Regeneration team by email using the contact details section.
 This list of active sites will be refreshed as further opportunities are identified.

-To view a map illustrating some of the active sites, please click here (PDF, 2Mb, 1 page).
+View a map illustrating some of the active sites (PDF, 2Mb, 1 page).